fishinwind/workshop/rst/Block_1/class-11.rst

 that goes with an iterable.
 For example, in a for loop, if we know that we are on the first line, we can skip the header.

-We can know the index of an iterable with enumerate
+We can know the index of an iterable with enumerate:

 .. code-block:: python